BriceBaguette/ai-flappybird/readme.md

 - Generate dataset by playing the game :white_check_mark:
 - Train yolo :white_check_mark:
 - Window capture by external program and object detector :white_check_mark:
-- Tracker and paralelize the detection to optimize real-time app :x:
+- Tracker and paralelize the detection to optimize real-time app :white_check_mark:
-- Build InApp RL model :white_check_marck:
+- Build InApp RL model for comparaisons 🔲
 - Use this architecture in external app combine with computer vision :white_check_mark:
 - Speed up game tick speed and make game harder to see limitations 🔲